ujjwalguptavirtuoso/ujjwalguptavirtuoso/README.md

 # Hi there! 👋 I'm Ujjwal

-I'm a **senior software engineer** at **Walmart Labs**, passionate about building innovative software solutions.
+I'm a **senior software engineer** at **Walmart Labs**, passionate about building innovative software projects.
 As an alumnus of **IIT Roorkee**, I bring a strong foundation in computer science and a passion for solving complex problems.

 On my profile, you'll find a collection of my **complete** and **in-progress** projects.
 These projects showcase my skills, creativity, and dedication to the world of software development and research.